How to Sell Your Parents on Out-of-State Colleges

 Related: How to Stay Safe on Your College Campus

-Not only will this advice help you narrow your college search to your comfort zone, this framework and thought process is a great way to prove to even the most overprotective parents that going to a college farther away or out of state is a good idea.
-Just by taking the initiative to present your research in this way shows your responsible and mature enough to be going off to college on your own.
+Not only will this advice help you narrow your college search to your comfort zone, but this framework and thought process is a great way to prove to even the most overprotective parents that going to a college farther away or out of state is a good idea.
+Just taking the initiative to present your research in this way shows you are responsible and mature enough to go off to college on your own.
 So go have those conversations and start forming your perfect college list!

 Like what you’re reading?